Skip to main content

 After consulting a cloud disaster recovery service partner, you can work with the provider to implement your design and set up your DR plan.

-Based on the disaster recovery strategies you select, there are several logistical aspects to consider:
+Based on the disaster recovery strategy you select, there are several logistical aspects to consider:

 • What is the quantity of infrastructure components you will require?